-Qualifying P lations for Hoad of Ho weahold

-Qualifying Relations for Head of Household

-Relationship to Taxpayer Must Live with Taxpayer?
+Qualifying Relations for Head of Household Relationship to Taxpayer Must Live with Taxpayer?
 Must be Taxpayer's Dependent?

-1. Unmarried child, grandchild, or step child Yes No

-2. Married child, grandchild, or step child Yes Yes

-3. Foster child Yes Yes

-4. Mother or father No Yes

-5. Other relatives Yes Yes

-Exceptions:

-l parent claims the e taxpayer's depen- child as a dependent or separated parents.

-Cousins and more dia tives" in determining

-NOTE: The taxpayer relative for more tha person who files a joi n half the year.
-The

-The foster child must year. t live with the taxpa ayer for the entire
+1. Unmarried child, grandchild, or step child Yes No 2.
+Married child, grandchild, or step child Yes Yes 3.
+Foster child Yes Yes 4.
+Mother or father No Yes 5.
+Other relatives Yes Yes Exceptions: The married child does not have to be the taxpayer's depen- dent if a noncustodial parent claims the child as a dependent under the rules for children of divorced or separated parents.
+Cousins and more distant relatives do not qualify as "rela- tives" in determining head of household status.
+NOTE: The taxpayer's home must be the main home of the relative for more than half the year.
+The relative cannot be a person who files a joint return.
+The foster child mus year. t live with the taxpa yer for the entire